 However, your employer or their insurance company may try to deny their liability for your injury.
 Going through the process correctly can help ensure you receive your benefits.

 What Should You Do After Getting Injured at Work?

 Here are a few tips for what to do after getting an injury at work:

 - Make sure your employer knows – The quicker you report your claim, the sooner you can receive benefits and medical treatment.
-In Ohio, you have two years to file a claim after you notice the injury.
+In Ohio, you have one year to file a claim after you notice the injury.
 Make sure you report your injury to either your supervisor or your human resources department.

 - The wrong doctor can cause you to lose out on benefits – Unless your injury is an emergency, make sure you know if your company requires a specific hospital for treatment.
 If you don’t visit that provider, your employer may not cover any medical bills.

 - Get as much proof of your injury as possible – Make sure your company fills out an incident report for your claim and keep a copy.
 When you go to the hospital, make sure the medical professionals include all necessary information about your injury, including all body parts that the injury affects.